 Germany’s sleek white high-speed ICE (InterCity-Express) trains are some of the best in Europe or the world.
 The third generation ICE (ICE 3) can reach speeds of 320 km/h (200 mph).
 DB’s ICE trains not only zip between Germany’s cities, but also between Germany and many European cities, including Amsterdam, Brussels, Paris, Vienna and Zürich.
 For instance, passengers can now travel between Paris’ East Station and Frankfurt’s Central Station via the ICE 3 in just under four hours.
-Successful DB tests in early 2013 promise direct ICE 3 service to London via the Chunnel soon.
+Successful DB tests in early 2013 promised direct ICE 3 service to London via the Chunnel.
 Until now the Chunnel route under the English Channel has been served exclusively by the Eurostar train between London and Paris or Brussels.
 The new ICE route between London’s St. Pancras Station and downtown Frankfurt will offer morning, midday and evening service, connecting the two cities in only five hours, according to Deutsche Bahn.

 More on The German Way

 Train Travel in Germany

 Types of trains, buying a train ticket, the German Rail Pass, etc.